-People are also murmuring about the identity of the donor.
+Now, people are murmuring about the identity of the donor.
 As per Indian rules, relatives can easily give one kidney in this situation.
 However, the age of the donor must be below 50 years.
-It means, Sushma’s husband Mr. Swaraj will not be able to donate kidney.
+It means, Sushma’s husband Mr. Swaraj was not the donor.
 Sushma Swaraj has one daughter named Bansuri.
-And, there is no denying that she will not let Bansuri to donate kidney for her.
+And, there is no denying that she had not let Bansuri to donate kidney for her.

 Rules further say that a well-wisher can also donate kidney after making necessary disclosures.
 The identity of the well-wisher needs to be properly given to the concerned authority.
-There are many people who can go to this length for Sushma Swaraj.
-However, to keep her off from any unnecessary controversies at later stage, Sushma is learnt to have dejected this idea of getting kidney from a well-wisher.
+There are many people who went to this length for Sushma Swaraj.
+However, to keep her off from any unnecessary controversies at later stage, Sushma had rejected this idea of getting kidney from a well-wisher.

-According to sources at AIIMS, she has gone for the last option provided by Indian regulation – getting kidney of a deceased person.
+According to sources at AIIMS, she had gone for the last option provided by Indian regulation – getting kidney of a deceased person.

 Rule says that there will be a waiting list and kidney (other organs also, in this case) will be donated on the basis of First Come First Serve.
 There won’t be any bending of rules because of emergency situation.
 Needless to say, in the event of kidney failure, all patients are under emergency condition.
 If the AIIMS administration will follow this rule, Sushma Swaraj will have to wait for at least two years to get kidney.
 This rule is going to be relaxed for her.

-Sushma Swaraj will get kidney of a deceased person without following this rule of Waiting List.
+Sushma Swaraj got kidney of a deceased person without following this rule of Waiting List.
 The identity of the departed soul has not been made public.